Shavril/esa-obs-stats/README.md

 To generate the statistic,
 1. Clone the repository.
-2. Put the ADES `.xml` files with observations into folder `/obs-data/`.
+2. Put the ADES `.xml` files with observations into folder `/obs-data/`
+3. Run the `main.py` using `Poetry` or `Docker`:
-3. This project uses `Poetry` for package management.
+     - `Poetry`: This project uses `Poetry` for package management.
         Complete package versions are specified in `pyproject.toml` file.
         When you have poetry installed, go to the directory with .toml file,
         and run `poetry install`.
-4. Run `poetry run python main.py`.
+Then run `poetry run python main.py`
+     - `Docker`: to build the image, run `docker build -t esa-obsa-stats .`
+        Then run the app with `docker run --rm -v "$(pwd):/app" esa-obsa-stats`

 ## Input